 \subsubsection{Comparison of experimental and simulated results}

-The left panel in Fig.~\ref{fig:Experiment_Simulation} presents the experiment of dust particle confinement in a slim Paul trap.
-Aluminum oxide Al$_{2}$O$_{3}$ ($\rho_p = 0.38 \times 10^4$ kg/m$^3$) dust particles with radius $r_p =1 0 \div 15 \ \mu$m are injected inside a two wire trap (2WT).
+The left panel in Fig.~\ref{fig:Experiment_Simulation} presents an experiment of dust particle confinement in a slim Paul trap.
+Aluminium oxide Al$_{2}$O$_{3}$ ($\rho_p = 0.38 \times 10^4$ kg/m$^3$) dust particles with radius $r_p =1 0 \div 15 \ \mu$m are injected inside a two wire trap (2WT).
 The trap electrodes are supplied at an a.c. voltage $U_{\omega}\sin({\omega}t)$, where $U_{\omega} = 4400$ V. The estimated value of the electrical charge of trapped microparticles is $Q_{p} \sim 10^5 \div 5\times 10^5 \ e$.
 The experimental trap parameters are: wire (electrode) length -- $L_{m} = 15$ cm, distance between wires -- $L_{b} = 1.3$ cm, endcap electrode spacing -- $L_{h} = 6$ cm, endcap electrode length -- 4.5 cm.
 The d.c. voltage supplied to the endcap electrodes is $900$ V.

-A numerical simulation of this experiment has been performed.
-The values of the trap parameters used in the simulation are: $r_p = 10 \ \mu$m, $\rho_p = 0.38 \times 10^4$ kg/m$^3$, and $Q_p =4.5 \times 10^5 e$.
-The simulation results on dust particle confinement are presented in the right panel of Fig.~\ref{fig:Experiment_Simulation}.
-The experimental and numerical simulation results are in good agreement, as they validate each other.
+A numerical simulation of this experiment was performed.
+The trap parameters' values used in the simulation are: $r_p = 10 \ \mu$m, $\rho_p = 0.38 \times 10^4$ kg/m$^3$ and $Q_p =4.5 \times 10^5 e$.
+Simulation results on dust particle confinement are presented in the right panel of Fig.~\ref{fig:Experiment_Simulation}.
+Experimental and numerical simulation results are in good agreement, as they validate each other.